mojaloop/documentation/docs/product/features/transactions.md

 ## Phases of a Mojaloop Transaction

-Mojaloop is a payment clearing hub: it clears (routes and guarantees) payments between accounts held by end parties (people, business, government departments etc) at DFSPs, and integrates with a settlement partner to orchestrate the movement of funds in settlement between
+A payment clearing hub based on a Mojaloop platform clears (routes and guarantees) payments between accounts held by end parties (people, business, government departments etc) at DFSPs, and integrates with a settlement partner to orchestrate the movement of funds in settlement between